greatest-ape/aquatic/README.md

 Distributed under Apache 2.0 license (details in `LICENSE` file.)

-## Technical overview of tracker design

-One or more socket workers open sockets, read and parse requests from peers and send them through channels to request workers.
-The request workers go through the requests, update shared internal tracker state as appropriate and generate responses that are sent back to the socket workers.
-The responses are then serialized and sent back to the peers.

-This design means little waiting for locks on internal state occurs, while network work can be efficiently distributed over multiple threads, making use of SO_REUSEPORT setting.

 ## Installation prerequisites

 - Install Rust with [rustup](https://rustup.rs/) (stable is recommended)